 Issuers of shares or debt securities for whom Luxembourg is the home member state must also make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest, two months thereafter.
+The Draft Bill will extend the two months period up to three months.
 The issuers must ensure that the half-yearly financial report remains available to the public for five years.